Price

 Emergency Contacts

-Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.
-EMERGENCY CONTACT NUMBERS G Adventures Office Lima, Peru.
+If you need urgent help during your trip, call the local G Adventures office first.
+If no one answers, leave a detailed message with your name and contact information so they can return your call as soon as possible.
+EMERGENCY CONTACT NUMBERS: G Adventures Office Lima, Peru.
 During office hours (Weekdays, 9-6pm Local Time): +51 1 241 1650 After hours Emergency number: +51 99 758 2712 (WhatsApp available) If you are unable for any reason to contact G Adventures’ local office, please call their their Toronto office: Toll free from North America: 1 888 800 4100, Outside North America: +1 416 260 0999

 Packing List